Could Your Pet Be Due For a Detox ?

 Keep Convention Medicines In check

 Toxic compounds are plentiful in conventional flea and tick products and many conventional drugs, including vaccines.
 While chemical treatments and conventional medications may be needed, it pays to be mindful of the frequency of dosing, and to look for natural alternatives when they are appropriate for your pet.
-We offer natural flea and tick control products, as well as natural remedies for common pet health conditions that may offer safer alternatives.
+We offer natural flea and worm control products, as well as natural remedies for common pet health conditions that may offer safer alternatives.
 We also suggest that you carefully research the misguided notion that every pet requires annual boosters for vaccines.

 Keep in mind that as the body is eliminating toxins, it is not unusual for there to be a brief "healing crisis," in which a cat or dog may develop symptoms like a runny nose or changes in bowel function & sometimes skin.
 This is usually a sign that the body is expelling the toxins and such symptoms should subside in a few days.
 Stop any remedy if symptoms develop that concern you, and consult with a holistic veterinarian for appropriate guidance.